ACLU Travel Alert for State of Arizona

 The increased risk that individuals and motorists will be stopped, questioned, detained, and arrested because of their race, ethnicity, or national origin makes it imperative that California residents understand their rights when encountering law enforcement authorities in Arizona.

 The ACLU has prepared an informational card for the public entitled, “What to Do if You’re Stopped by Police, Immigration Agents or the FBI.”
-While the card provides information that applies throughout the United States in any encounter with law enforcement officials, California residents are particularly advised to /wp-content/uploads/article/Sus%20Derechose%20Informe%202010.pdf” target=”_blank”>Lea un informe en español.
+While the card provides information that applies throughout the United States in any encounter with law enforcement officials, California residents are particularly advised to download and read this card before traveling to Arizona.
+Lea un informe en español.

 Key information that applies to all California residents considering travel through Arizona includes the following: